Irish Medical Council

 Doctors who are not eligible for automatic recognition into the specialist division will have to apply to the Irish Medical Council for registration.
 This refers to doctors who have either trained outside of the EU/EEA or who have gained part of their training and experience in the EU/EEA.

-Please follow this link to the Irish Medical Council’s website for more information on eligibility for registration, the documentation required and procedures to follow.
+Please visit the Irish Medical Council’s website for more information on eligibility for registration, the documentation required and procedures to follow.

 If you have any questions about the registration process, please contact our team who will be happy to answer your queries.